 A Frame does not discover correctness at runtime; it enforces correctness through pre-defined conditions.

-- Scanner Role: The Detective Traverses the Problem Space, locates qualified Candidates, and records the results.
+- Scanner Role: The Detective Navigates the Problem Space, observes Candidates, and advances them into the Decision Space for evaluation.

 - Invariant Role: The Allegation The rule that must always be true about the Candidate at the time of evaluation.